paulinho-16/MEIC-ASSO/docs/authentication.md

 #### Context - How are we authenticating the user?

-In order to authenticate the user we use JWT tokens.
-This tokens are sent to the user upon a successful login both in the response and in a cookie.
+In order to authenticate the user, we use JWT tokens.
+These tokens are sent to the user upon a successful login, both in the response and in a cookie.
 The JWT token must then be sent in every request that requires authentication and authorization.
-For that, the request may send the **cookie** or it can set the **Bearer Token in the Authorization header**.
+For that, the request may send the **cookie**, or it can set the **Bearer Token in the Authorization header**.

 #### Usage of the Authentication Middleware